Cray-HPE/docs-sat/docs/usage/sat_bootprep.md

 The entire `sat bootprep` input file is not rendered by the Jinja2 template engine.
 Jinja2 template rendering of the input file is performed individually for each supported value.
-The values of the following keys support rendering as a Jinja2 template:
+The values of the following keys in the bootprep input file support rendering as a Jinja2 template and thus support variables:

 - The `name` key of each configuration under the `configurations` key.
 - The following keys of each layer under the `layers` key in a